Wint-Thandar/wint-thandar.github.io/_posts/2023-09-02-customer-segmentation.md

 # Project Overview
 ### Project Purpose
-The purpose of this project is to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications, using k-means clustering.
+The purpose of this project is to segment up the customer base in order to increase business understanding, and to enhance the relevancy of targeted messaging & customer communications, using k-means clustering.<br><br>

 ### GitHub Repository Link
 The source code and documentations for this project can be found at my [GitHub repository](https://github.com/Wint-Thandar/python-projects/tree/main/unsupervised_kmeans_clustering).<br><br>